Posted on: 06/02/2020

 So having worked with Kubernetes extensively over the past 2+ years, why would I be telling you not to use Kubernetes?

-Well, it isn’t always the ideal solution.
-It depends a lot of the project and what you’re looking to achieve.
+Well, it isn’t always the ideal solution, it greatly depends on the nature of the project.
 So what are the disadvantages to using Kubernetes?